Tropos does not rely on mathematical algorithms; it generates random numbers

 Traditional random number generators like PRNG and TRNG use predictable inputs which are deterministic.
 These inputs have higher probability of repeating which creates predictability.
 Hence, making the entire system vulnerable.

-Tropos quantum random number generator uses the principles of quantum mechanics to generate truly random numbers.
+Tropos quantum random number generator (QRNG) uses the principles of quantum mechanics to generate truly random numbers.
 By fact, quantum physics is fundamentally random in nature and is confirmed by theory and experimental research.

 Quantum Random Number Generator is a highly-sophisticated engineering innovation which involves the power of complex deep-tech technologies (such as semiconductors, optoelectronics, high precision electronics and quantum physics) working together to create the highest level of randomness possible.